Axl Rotten: Hardcore Chair Swingin' Freaks (1997–1999)

-Return to the independent circuit (1999–2014)
+Late career (1999–2014)

-Rotten eventually left ECW in 1999 and appeared with Xtreme Pro Wrestling and the Japanese Frontier Martial Arts Wrestling promotion.
+After leaving ECW in December 1999, Rotten appeared with Xtreme Pro Wrestling and the Japanese Frontier Martial Arts Wrestling promotion.
 Rotten then wrestled on the independent circuit throughout the early 2000s.

 Rotten performed at the ECW reunion event Hardcore Homecoming on June 10, 2005, reuniting with Ian Rotten in a loss to The Gangstanators.
 At the follow-up event, November Reign, on November 6, 2005, Rotten defeated Ian Rotten in a Taipei Death match.
-Rotten also wrestled at the Extreme Reunion event on April 28, 2012, facing Balls Mahoney.
+Rotten also wrestled at the Extreme Reunion event on April 28, 2012, defeating Balls Mahoney.
+His last match was teaming with partner Ian Rotten defeating Peter B. Beautiful and Simon Seez in a Taipei Deathmatch at IWA Mid-South on June 14, 2013.

+On October 30, 2014 Rotten's back gave away, and was left agony on the floor.
+He was hospitalized making him retire form the sport.

 World Wrestling Entertainment (2005)

 In June 2005, Rotten was temporarily hired by World Wrestling Entertainment (WWE) for its ECW tribute pay-per-view, One Night Stand.
 He debuted in WWE on the June 6, 2005, episode of Raw, storming the ring with several other ECW alumni.
 At One Night Stand on June 12, 2005, Rotten, Balls Mahoney and Kid Kash brawled with The Blue World Order prior to the main event.
 Rotten went to wrestle several dark matches for WWE in July 2005.